WFSE Police Mgmt. contract

 9.11.
 Trial Service Period

 - Employees with permanent status who are promoted into a job classification for which they have not previously attained permanent status, will serve a trial service period of six (6) consecutive months.
 The Employer may extend the trial service period for an individual employee as long as the extension does not cause the total period to exceed twelve (12) months.
 Employees will be provided with a written explanation for the extension.
-Extension of probation period shall not be a normal practice.
+Extension of trial service period shall not be a normal practice.

 - Any employee serving a trial service period will have said trial service period extended, on a day-for-a-day basis, for any day(s) that the employee is on leave without pay or shared leave, except for leave taken for military service.